yzdxs/learn-anything/readme.md

 # Why? 🎈

-[Here is an article I wrote on why I made this and what the future of this project is](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19#.lehca4z09).
+[I wrote an article on why I made this and what the future of this project is](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19#.lehca4z09).
 In short, mind maps are an incredibly effective way to make the connections between different areas in whatever I am trying to research and learn.
 I just want to share this knowledge.
 [I also use Anki to retain it all in memory](https://github.com/nikitavoloboev/research/tree/master/anki).
 [Contributions](https://github.com/nikitavoloboev/knowledge-map#contributing-) are most welcome.
 Let's do this together.

+The end goal is to visualise all the different paths one can take in exploring this world and see how all these paths connect as well as to provide the best resources on how to go about acquiring the knowledge needed to follow any of the paths.

 [Here](https://www.youtube.com/watch?v=a1zDuOPkMSw) is a talk I really love on what research really means and how you can conduct it efficiently.
 [Transcript of it](http://www.cs.virginia.edu/%7Erobins/YouAndYourResearch.html).